roytang/blog/content/posts/2018/11/the-sky-is-falling.md

 <blockquote class="wp-block-quote">
   <p>
-    “Life is to be lived, not controlled; and humanity is won by continuing to play in face of certain defeat.”
+    "Life is to be lived, not controlled; and humanity is won by continuing to play in face of certain defeat."
   </p>

   <cite>&#8211; Ralph Ellison</cite>